dgroomes/react-playground/static-markdown-gen/README.md

 ## Overview

-React's `renderToStaticMarkup` converts JSX to HTML.
-This example applies the same concept but outputs Markdown instead of HTML.
+This example demonstrates how to use JSX syntax to generate Markdown output instead of HTML.
 It uses a custom JSX factory function and renderer that interprets JSX elements as Markdown constructs.

 For example, `<h2>` becomes `##`, `<strong>` becomes `**bold**`, and `<ul><li>` becomes bullet lists.
-This lets you write React-style components that generate Markdown files instead of HTML.
+This lets you write JSX-style components that generate Markdown files without using React.

 ## Instructions